boryspaulewicz/bhsdtr/Readme.md

 variables.
 If the data have a hierarchical structure, this structure has to be preserved by listing the variables that cannot be collapsed by the aggregation step.
 Here we list three variables that have to be
-preserved: duration, id and orded.
+preserved: duration, id and order.

 ```
 adata = aggregate_responses(gabor, 'stim', 'r', c('duration', 'id', 'order'))